Charles River

 In her essay, “Reading Like an Alien” (in Posthuman Bodies), my old professor Kelly Hurley smartly dissects the first two films in terms of the rise of so-called “body horror” films in the 80s (a response to AIDS, among other cultural anxieties?).
 Body horror is all about revulsion – about the polymorphously perverse desecration of the human body and finally, as she writes, about an utter lack of investment in nostalgia for the human as “a discrete and stable category.”
 This is a kind of Lovecraftian gnostic horror, in which the scale of the universe is not only older and vaster than we can conceive, but more significantly, where the human is dwarfed by biomorphic monstrosities, hybrid organisms whose shapes alter with the environment and whose logic is either that of the hive, or something even further outside mammalian social structures.
 It’s as though human bodies were designed to be penetrated, suborned and consumed by alien life forms; and indeed, this horror seems like an extension of what we currently know about our own bodies – that they are not truly ours, in the sense of sole proprietorship, but are always already colonized by millions of bacteria.
 The real horror in body horror comes from the way the body is shredded, not of the body, but the very idea of identity itself.

-But finally now, to return to the way Prometheus stages wonder.
+All the same, Prometheus stages wonder in powerful ways.
 Despite its title, it’s really a film about the past.
-Its gorgeous opening sequence – gorgeous, but problematic, because it immediately raises the question of “Really? this is the best way a superior race could think of to seed a planet with DNA?” – makes this an archaeological detective story, which is another way of saying, it’s a ghost story.
+Its gorgeous opening sequence – gorgeous, but problematic, because it immediately represents creaton in terms of religious rituals of self-sacrfice, makes this an archaeological detective story, which is another way of saying, it’s a ghost story.
 And the ghosts do show up.
 First, in the marvelous hologrammic sequences where we see the Engineers fleeing from something unseen (of course it’s unseen).
 And then when the final Engineer implacably implausibly arises from his crypt after a 2000-year nap and bemusedly tears the head off David, the android (who is the liveliest character in the whole motley crew, stealing every scene he’s in) the way a child might twist off a doll’s head.

 The centerpiece of wonder – which we know from Suvin, Clute, et al. is the trope of tropes in SF – occurs when David presses “Play,” as it were, in the Engineers’ cockpit and the whole space lights up with an orrery.
-(Orrery is a fantastic word, I will note here, ala Dyer.
-I first came across it in Alastair Reynolds’ Revelation Space trilogy, about which I’ve written here before – see above, or below).
 But as with so much else, perhaps everything, really, in this film, the scene of writing is contaminated from the get-go.

 Side-note: the hologram display in the cockpit of the Prometheus is pretty fancy, too, revealing the interior of the pyramid, and eventually, the buried starship.
 It's both prelude and lesser companion to the Engineers' orrery, a bit of foreshadowing or paralleism.
 But this raises another one of those annoying questions that drags down the film, the way its script is outpaced by its fx.
 These Engineers have been around for millions of years, right?
 And they're still using what, given the scale of time involved, seems like primitive technology.
 Visually awesome, for sure -- and therefore, necessary for a movie.
 But why are they still mucking around with their toys at this stage, their squids and bipeds and so forth?
 Seems like they would have engineered themselves to some new level Quite Beyond Us and left all that in the dust, rather the way elder races in Iain Banks' Culture novels grow weary of matter and go Sublime.
 Or maybe they're just bored.

 For the orrery is not merely a chart that connects the now with the then, the life of humans on Earth with its moment of inception, an overview of Creation itself.
 It is also a blueprint for corporate management, the scene of wonder as filtered through the map of conquest.
-(I really ought to see this again, but will wait for the DVD so I can skip the gory parts).
 The orrery is a kind of speculum – a mirror in which we think we discern our true and original design; almost Wordsworthian, in a way.
 Except that poor William’s been upstaged or outflanked by HPL.

 Wonder in this scene is signaled by several things: by scale and recognition; by circular camera movement; by the abstract becoming tangible (the glowing sphere of the earth hangs like a luminous fruit to be plucked, as it is), and by David the android’s complete rapture with the entire tableau.
 This kind of visual cueing is effective, but dishonest.
 As David responds so the audience responds – with a gaze of fixity and a slight smile.
 Whence this smile?
 This is perhaps the most sneakily uncanny moment in the whole film since David’s silky responses, we can presume, are in line with our own engineering of him, designed to make humans feel assured, even if the android itself is incapable of real emotion.
 And indeed, the script plays this angle up quite smartly with its “we made you because we could” line.

 But that orrery – it’s not just a map.
-It’s a representation of a representation – in Dyer-speak, a special effect, i.e. a contrivance of what Scott Bukatman calls "the artificial infinite," about a map about a plot to dethrone human exceptionalism.
-And while we marvel at it, because it induces a sense of awe mixed with vertigo (there's center, yes, but the camera keeps spinning, keeping us off balance) it also gives us, or should, a deep interstellar shiver.
+It’s a special effect that represents what Scott Bukatman calls "the artificial infinite," a vista that dethrones human exceptionalism.
+And while we marvel at it, because it induces a sense of awe mixed with vertigo (there's a center, yes, but the camera keeps spinning, keeping us off balance) it also gives us, or should, a deep interstellar shiver.
 As in, Stephen Hawking's gloomy pronouncements on nasty ETs, AKA the Fermi Paradox (elaborated on in Greg Bear's diptych, Forge of God and Anvil of Stars).
-Or maybe it comes down to me paraphrasing Dyer quoting Herzog from Grizzly Man: nature is totally indifferent to us.
+Or maybe it comes down to Herzog's remark in Grizzly Man: nature is totally indifferent to us.

 Thursday, June 21, 2012